Junction 17 - M4

-The Outline Business Case will be submitted to the Department of Transport shortly.
+The Outline Business Case has now been submitted to the Department of Transport.

 If it is approved, it is anticipated that funding will be made available for the detailed design of the scheme, and for obtaining prices from contractors to undertake the work.